 The YMCA believes that building back better following COVID-19 includes a robust licensed early learning and child care sector, and accessible high-quality care that is affordable and inclusive for families that need it.

 The Way Forward

-As Canada’s leading not-for-profit provider of play-based licensed child care, we nurture the development of more than 95,000 children every year from coast to coast.
-YMCA Child Care programs are guided by the YMCA Playing to Learn™ curriculum for pre-school children (up to age 6) and the YMCA A Place to Connect™ curriculum for school age children (ages 5-12) in both before and after school care programs.
-Each YMCA Playing to Learn™ and YMCA A Place to Connect™ classroom is evaluated and assessed regularly and all of our educators are qualified professionals who receive extensive in-house training, mentorship, and coaching.
+As Canada’s leading not-for-profit provider of play-based licensed child care, the YMCA has more than 88,300 licensed infant, toddler, preschool, and school-age spaces from coast to coast.
+YMCA Child Care programs are guided by the YMCA Playing to Learn™ curriculum for preschool children (up to age 6) and the YMCA A Place to Connect™ curriculum for school age children (ages 5-12) in both before- and after school care programs.
+Each YMCA Playing to Learn™ and YMCA A Place to Connect™ classroom is evaluated and assessed and our educators are qualified professionals who receive extensive in-house training, mentorship, and coaching.

 Other Policy Areas